White Pocket Overnight Photo Workshop

 - Post-processing sessions and image critique will be given throughout the workshop.

-- Day 1 (Aug 22): Meet at 7PM at the Best Western in Kanab for a mandatory introductory session.
-After the session, we’ll go out and shoot Milky Way if skies are clear.
+- Day 1 (Aug 13): Meet at 4PM at the Best Western in Kanab for a mandatory introductory session.
+After the session, we’ll go out and shoot sunset and Milky Way if skies are clear.
 If there are storms in the area, we might be photographing lightning!

 - Workshop Extension: If anyone is interested in extending the workshop by 1 or 2 days, or doing some additional night shooting, please let us know and we can put together some great ideas for you!

 Please arrive in Kanab, UT prior to 4PM on Thurs, Aug 13 for the orientation session at the Best Western Hotel.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western, you will get a 10% discount by mentioning our workshop.
 You will need lodging for the nights of Aug 13th and 14th.
 There is no need to book lodging for the 15th since we'll be at White Pocket.
 We will finish the workshop around 9PM on Aug 16th.
 It's up to you if you want to stay in Kanab that night or head somewhere else.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand, and heat can make short hikes seem much harder.
 You should be comfortable walking around 2-4 miles per day.